Pádraig Coyne: Senior

 Coyne joined the Galway senior panel at the early age of nineteen.
-He soon found success picking up a National Football League for the 1980-81 season with Galway overcoming Roscommon in an all-Connacht final.
+He achieved victory in the National Football League 1980-81 season, with Galway overcoming Roscommon in an all-Connacht final.

 His first Connacht Senior Football Championship win came the following year when Galway beat Mayo 3-17 to 0-10 in the 1982 final.
 Galway would be beaten by eventual champions Offaly in the All-Ireland Semi-Final.

 Coyne won his second Connacht Senior medal the following year with Galway beating Mayo again 1-13 to 1-10.
 Galway would go on to reach the 1983 All-Ireland Senior Football Championship Final but would go down to Dublin's "Dirty Dozen" in the infamous "Game of Shame".
 Galway had one player sent off while Dublin had three dismissed, a record for an All-Ireland Final.
 The game was even more forgettable for Coyne as he was famously lobbed by Barney Rock from forty yards out as Dublin won 1-10 to 1-8.
 It was Coyne's last championship game for Galway.

 Coyne would later play for the Galway Junior team, winning an All-Ireland Junior Football Championship in 1985, completing a unique record of playing in an All-Ireland final at every grade for his county.

 Pádraig Coyne has also represented Connacht in the Railway Cup.

 Club

 Coyne made his senior championship debut for Milltown in 1977.
-His biggest success with the club came in 1981 when the North Galway side defeated St. Grellan's of Ballinasloe in the Galway Senior Football Championship final.
+In 1981 the North Galway side defeated St. Grellan's of Ballinasloe in the Galway Senior Football Championship final.
 Coyne played in three other county finals for Milltown in 1978, 1986 and 1987 but ended up on the losing side in each.
 He made his final championship appearance for Milltown in 1992 making 34 appearances in that time.